-The Future Homes Standard, Building Regulations & SAP
+The Future Homes Standard 2026, Building Regulations & SAP

 What is the future homes standard?

-• Equipped with low-carbon heating systems (such as air source or ground source heat pumps)
+Use low‑carbon heating systems (such as air source or ground source heat pumps) instead of traditional gas boilers.

 Future homes standard timeline

-• 2021: The interim update to Building Regulations (Part L and F) introduced higher energy efficiency standards as a stepping stone to 2025.
+2021: The interim update to Building Regulations (Part L and F) introduced higher energy efficiency standards as a stepping stone to the Future Homes Standard.

-• 2023–2024: Ongoing consultation and industry preparation.
-Developers, specifiers, and installers are adapting to low-carbon technologies such as air source heat pumps and improved insulation.
+2023–2024: Ongoing consultation and industry preparation.
+Developers, specifiers, and installers began adapting to low-carbon technologies such as air source heat pumps and improved insulation.

-• Mid-2025 (Expected): The Future Homes Standard is formally introduced.
-From this point onward, all new homes must comply with the updated regulations.
+2028: The Future Homes Standard comes fully into force.
+From this point, all new homes in England must comply with the updated regulations.

-This means that by the end of 2025, traditional gas boilers will no longer be allowed in new builds.
-Instead, low-carbon heating solutions like heat pumps will become the norm.
+This means that from 2028, traditional gas boilers will no longer be permitted in new builds.
+Instead, low-carbon heating solutions like heat pumps and on-site renewable energy such as solar panels will become the standard.

 What has the government said?